abdoKa/ViteFusion/README.md

 - `modules`: Group functionality and components by feature or domain.
 - `pages`: Define your main page components, corresponding to routes.
 - `stores`: Manage your app state using Zustand.
+- `routes.tsx`: Define your application's routing structure and components.
 - `tests`: Store your test files, setups, and configurations.
 - `utils`: Utility functions and common helpers.
 - `App.tsx`: Your main App component.